-Any LIR is allowed to re-allocate complete or partial blocks of IPv4 address space that were previously allocated to them by the RIPE NCC or otherwise through the Regional Internet Registry System.

-Address space may only be re-allocated to another LIR that is also a member of the RIPE NCC.
+Any resource holder is allowed to re-allocate complete or partial blocks of IPv4 address space that were previously allocated to them by the RIPE NCC or otherwise through the Regional Internet Registry System.
+Address space may only be re-allocated to another resource holder who is a member of an RIR that allows transfers.